 We entered into contractual agreements with certain merchants to provide online marketing services on our online marketplace for which we receive service fees from merchants.
-Online marketing services allow merchants to bid for keywords that match product listings appearing in search or browser results on our online marketplace.
-Merchants prepay for online marketing services that are charged on a cost-per-click basis.
+We provide merchants with performance-based marketing services that match product listings appearing in search or browser results on our online marketplace.
+Merchants prepay for online marketing services that are primarily charged on a cost-per-click basis.
 Under ASC 606, the related revenues are recognized at a point of time when consumers click the merchants' product listings and the online marketing services are completed by us for the merchants.
 The positioning of such listings and the price for such positioning are determined through an online auction system, which facilitates price discovery through a market-based mechanism.